Bülent Ecevit: Trademarks

 Bülent Ecevit's trademark was his blue shirt and mariner's cap.
-Another trademark of his was the dove, in his many campaign rallies Ecevit released many doves into the air.
+Another trademark of his was the dove, in his many campaign rallies Ecevit released doves into the air.
 The dove is also displayed on the logo of DSP.
 He smoked Bitlis and Parliament cigarettes and wrote with an Erika typewriter, a gift from his in-law, İsmail Hakkı Okday.
 He donated his 70-year-old typewriter to the METU Science and Technology Museum.

 Bülent and Rahşan lived exceptionally modestly and frugally.
 They had no children.

 Nicknames

 The origin of Ecevit's popular nickname "Karaoğlan" (a Turkish folk hero) came in a visit to Kars.
 Shortly after his election as CHP chairman, when found himself guest in the house of his friend Rasim Yarkadaş in Susuz district.
 Rasim's mother welcomed her guest at the door of their house, hugging Ecevit and exclaiming in a distinct Kars dialect, "Save us from these troubles, Garaoğlan!"
 He also had the nickname "Halkçı Ecevit" (Populist Ecevit).

-Süleyman Demirel used the nickname "Allende-Büllende" to compare his rival, Ecevit, to the Chilean socialist statesman Salvador Allende, who was overthrown by a coup.
+Süleyman Demirel used the nickname "Allende-Büllende" to compare his rival, Ecevit, to the Chilean socialist statesman Salvador Allende, who was overthrown and committed suicide in a military coup.

 Ecevit was also known as Kıbrıs Fatihi "Conqueror of Cyprus" after the Cyprus Operation during his premiership, and also as Kenya Fatihi "Conqueror of Kenya" after the operation to capture Abdullah Öcalan.